razzzeeev/Assignemnt/README.md

 # Assignemnt
 Assignmet for Galytix
-Submitted by Rajeev Kumar Mehta
+Submitted by Rajeev Kumar Mehta.
 Email- rmehta@ee.iitr.ac.in